stateofca/opencred/README.md

     - openid4vp-qr
 ```

-If this section is omitted, both protocols will be offered, with an OID4VP QR code offered to the user first.
+If this section is omitted, both protocols (`openid4vp-qr` and `chapi-button`)
+will be offered, with an OID4VP QR code offered to the user first.

 ### Run via node